geshan/gemini-workshop/README.md

 1. Have a working Google Cloud account (with some credit)
 1. Cloned/downloaded [the](https://github.com/geshan/gemini-workshop) repository on your machine, for the product images.

+Please be aware of the [Vertex AI Pricing](https://cloud.google.com/vertex-ai/generative-ai/pricing) as well.

 ### Steps to create the e-commerce product description generator

 Below are the steps to create a e-commerce product description generator: